top of page

 A commercial PV assessment is a comprehensive solar evaluation of a commercial site to determine its suitability for solar energy installation.
 It includes analyzing factors such as the building's energy consumption, available roof space, structural integrity, shading, and optimal system placement.

-A comprehensive solar evaluation is essential for ensuring that the design meets the specific energy needs of a commercial installation.
+A comprehensive solar evaluation is essential for ensuring that the design meets the specific energy needs of a solar installation.
 Here’s what a solar panel assessment entails:

 • Energy Consumption Analysis - A thorough solar assessment starts by reviewing historical electricity use data, identifying usage trends, and determining peak demand times.
 This helps tailor system size to meet the business’s energy needs.
 Determine if the business pays demand charges and how a commercial solar system can help offset them.